 Landscape fabric can lessen erosion

-One of the many benefits associated with landscape fabric is this material’s ability to control erosion.
-It can help maintain stability on hillsides, preventing the soil from sliding during rainy seasons.
+One of the many benefits associated with drainage fabric is this material’s ability to control erosion.
+Erosion control / rip rap fabric can help maintain stability on hillsides, preventing the soil from sliding during rainy seasons.
 Using a nonwoven permeable fabric underneath a layer of soil, or aggregate typically yields the best results.